 Don’t let your dog suffer from an irritating, uncomfortable ear infection when treatment is just a vet visit away.
 Our Montgomery County vet clinic is well equipped to diagnose and treat dog ear infections.

-Visit us today, and we’ll prescribe medication, teach you how to clean your dog’s ears at home, and recommend preventative measures to stop future ear infections.
+Visit us today, and we’ll prescribe medication, teach you how to clean your dog’s ears at home, and recommend preventive measures to stop future ear infections.

-Help your dog feel well again—schedule an appointment to treat his ear infection at Germantown Vet today!
+Help your dog feel well again—call us at 240-252-7467 to schedule an appointment to treat his ear infection at Germantown Vet today!